5 Top Reasons You Should See a Vegan Nutritionist

 2. Many new and well seasoned vegans have a nutrition knowledge gap.

-There’s a reason why many automatically thing of “meat” when you hear the word “protein.”
+There’s a reason why you might automatically think of “meat” when you hear the word “protein.”
 Or: “dairy” when you hear someone mention calcium.

-You’re knowledge is going to be leveled up by learning from our vegan nutrition resource library.
-I’d definitely suggest starting with my Vegan for Beginners Guide here.
+You’re knowledge is going to be leveled up by learning from our vegan food & nutrition resource library.
+And, I’d definitely suggest starting with my vegan guide.🔽

-But, if you want individualized advice, a Registered Dietitian Nutritionist who provides nutrition counseling and expertise on a vegan diet is ideal.
+But, if you want personal and individualized advice, see a a Registered Dietitian Nutritionist who provides nutrition counseling (and expertise on a vegan diet is ideal!).

-If reading this, I’m guessing you either are vegan or thinking about being one (need some tips?
-Check out 5 steps for transitioning here!).
+If you’re reading this, I’m assuming you either are vegan or thinking about making the transition.

-Well, if that’s you and you’re looking for individualized advice, consider a dietitian who understands vegan nutrition and struggles.
+But, again, if you are looking for personalized advice, you should consider a one on one consult with a dietitian who understands vegan nutrition.

 And my next point is a (perhaps the) driving reason why you may want to look for a vegan identifying dietitian if you are vegan.